Qonfused/OCE-Build/docs/schema.md

 This option bypasses `W^{`X} permissions in code pages of UEFI runtime services by removing write protection (`WP`) bit from `CR0` register during their execution.
 This quirk requires `OC_FIRMWARE_RUNTIME` protocol implemented in `OpenRuntime.efi`.

 *Note*: This quirk may potentially weaken firmware security.
 Please use `RebuildAppleMemoryMap` if the firmware supports memory attributes table (MAT).
 Refer to the `OCABC: MAT support is 1/0` log entry to determine whether MAT is supported.

+<h3 id=booter-quirks-fixupappleefiimages>Booter -> Quirks -> FixupAppleEfiImages</h3>

+**Type**: `plist boolean`

+**Default**: `false`

+**Failsafe**: `false`

+**Description**: Fix errors in early Mac OS X boot.efi images.

+Modern secure PE loaders will refuse to load `boot.efi` images from Mac OS X 10.4 and 10.5 due to these files containing `W^{`X} errors and illegal overlapping sections.

+This quirk detects these issues and pre-processes such images in memory, so that a modern loader can accept them.

+Pre-processing in memory is incompatible with secure boot, as the image loaded is not the image on disk, so you cannot sign files which are loaded in this way based on their original disk image contents.
+Certain firmware will offer to register the hash of new, unknown images - this would still work.
+On the other hand, it is not particularly realistic to want to start such early, insecure images with secure boot anyway.

+*Note 1*: The quirk is only applied to Apple-specific 'fat' (both 32-bit and 64-bit versions in one image) `.efi` files, and is never applied during the Apple secure boot path for newer macOS.

+*Note 2*: The quirk is only needed for loading Mac OS X 10.4 and 10.5, and even then only if the firmware itself includes a modern, more secure PE COFF image loader.
+This includes current builds of OpenDuet.

 <h3 id=booter-quirks-forcebootersignature>Booter -> Quirks -> ForceBooterSignature</h3>